 NBC Nightly News approached me for an interview.
 I was grateful for the opportunity to share my thoughts about Lisa Marie.
 Of course the journalist who asked me had no idea my connection to the funeral profession and the value I place on end-of-life tributes, but I hope the Presley family felt the love and support from everyone in attendance.

 I remember on Sunday, while standing in line at 5:30AM with thousands of people, feeling very appreciative and grateful.
 Lisa Marie’s family could have decided not to have a public memorial.
 For them to plan a beautiful tribute on the front lawn of Graceland and invite the general public meant a lot to everyone.
 It was an event we will never forget.
-It was truly an event the demonstrated the value for funeral traditions is still very much alive.
+It was truly an event that demonstrated the value for funeral traditions is still very much alive.